raccog/asOS/readme.md

 As the kernel of asOS relies on the custom bootloader, the bootloader needs to be updated for each supported architecture.

-Currently, the only bootloader is for i386 BIOS, but others are planned to be supported in the future.
+Currently, the only bootloader is for i686 BIOS, but others are planned to be supported in the future.

 The following list includes all architectures that I want to support:
-* i386 BIOS
+* i686 BIOS
-* i386 UEFI
+* i686 UEFI
 * x86_64 BIOS
 * x86_64 UEFI
-* armv6 (32-bit raspberry pi)
+* arm (32-bit raspberry pi)
 * riscv (32-bit)